kuzzleio/kuzzle/doc/2/api/controllers/admin/load-securities/index.md

 If users already exist, they will be deleted and then created again.

 ::: warning
-Kuzzle prevent existing user overriding in production environment.
+By default, Kuzzle prevent existing user overwriting.
-You can either skip or override existing users with the `onExistingUsers` option.
+You can either skip or overwrite existing users with the `onExistingUsers` option.
 :::

 **Notes:**